hyPnOtICDo0g/4anime-sama/README.md

 ## Purpose

-* The python script can generate download links for anime hosted on [4anime](https://4anime.to/).
+* The Web App/python script can generate download links for anime hosted on [4anime](https://4anime.to/).
 * The generated links can be copied to a text file and batch dowloaded using a download manager.
-(IDM, ADM, etc)
+(IDM,FDM, etc)

 ## Instructions
 * Navigate to [4anime.to](https://4anime.to/).